Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Properly Paranoid: The division of departments and lie-detector tests for his inner circle are all about detecting another HYDRA infiltration or some other group.
 In regards to his shock that Dr. Radcliffe had built an android, Aida, without his permission, he's proven right at the end of "The Laws of Inferno Dynamics" when Aida snaps a guy's neck and then cleans up an unconscious Agent May, of whom she had made an LMD.

 - Puppet King: Once the sham behind his powers and reputation is revealed, Coulson leaves him in place to handle the PR and politics of the S.H.I.E.L.D. front office, but makes clear that Coulson is the one calling the shots from now on.
+He's okay with this, as he feels guilty about lying in the first place, and makes a real effort to be useful.

 - Reasonable Authority Figure: Whatever else he might be up to, Jeffrey definitely appears reasonable.
 He wants Coulson to lead the tour group not as a demeaning punishment, but because Coulson knows more about the S.S.R. and S.H.I.E.L.D. than anyone else, which is needed to impress the visitors.
 He quickly adjusts when Simmons tells him not to visit the containment cells, comes up with a better idea and then credits someone else for having it.
 He only uses as much force as needed to knock May out (and then quickly checks her vitals).
 He doesn't flip out on Coulson for going after Daisy alone, and seems honestly apologetic that they have to treat her as a wanted fugitive.